Diocese of Cassano all'Jonio

-The Diocese of Cassano all'Jonio (Dioecesis Cassanensis) is a Latin diocese of the Catholic Church in Calabria.
+The Diocese of Cassano all'Jonio (Dioecesis Cassanensis) is a Latin diocese of the Catholic Church in the civil province of Cosenza in the area of Calabria.
+It is about 14km, 3.5 hours' walking distance, to the west of Sibari, facing the Ionian Sea.

 History

+A traditional story, intended to connect the Church of Cassano with the apostolic generation, points out that Paul the Apostle (Saul of Tarsus) stopped at Malta, Syracuse, and Reggio Calabria ("Acts of the Apostles," ch.
+28), on his way to be araigned for trial in Rome.
+His travelling companion, Stephen of Nicaea (died 74), was appointed the first bishop of Reggio and commissioned to spread the Christian faith in Calabria.
+It was presumed that Paul left the same orders as he had given to Titus when he left him in Crete (Paul, "Epistle to Titus" 1:5), commissioning him to appoint presbyters, which is taken to mean bishops.

 It is not known when Cassano became an episcopal See.
 Some place the establishment in the 5th century, though without supporting evidence.

 In 859 Cassano and Cosenza were the headquarters of the Gastaldates of the Lombards of the Duchy of Benevento.
 In their turn the Lombards were attacked again and again, as were the Greeks in south Italy, by the Saracens (Arabs and Moors).
 The Greeks were able to drive the Saracens away, and reorganized Calabria as part of the Greek Empire and the Greek Church of Constantinople.
 Cassano was established around this time as a suffragan diocese of the Greek Metropolitan of Reggio Calabria.

 In 1059 mention is made of a bishop of Cassano, whose name is not reported.
 He was engaged, along with the Provost of Gerace, in resisting the advance of the Normans, led by Robert Guiscard and his brothers.
 A battle took place against Count Roger at San Martino in Valle Salinarum, in which the Greeks, led by the bishop of Cassano, were defeated.

-In 1096, a bishop of Cassano known as Saxo (Sassone), who was a Vicar of Pope Urban II and Pope Paschal II in the region.
+In 1096, a bishop of Cassano known as Saxo (Sassone) was a Vicar of Pope Urban II and Pope Paschal II in the region.
 In the 11th century, the diocese became a suffragan of Reggio Calabria.
 Pope Paschal II (1099–1118), however, granted the Church of Cassano complete immunity from the jurisdiction of the Metropolitanate of Reggio Calabria, and took it directly under the protection of the Holy See.
 On 20 October 1144, King Roger II of Sicily confirmed the privileges of the Church of Cassano.

-On February 13, 1919, the diocese had territory transferred to create the Eparchy of Lungro for the Italo-Albanian Catholic Church.
-On January 30, 2001, the Archdiocese of Cosenza-Bisignano was elevated to a metropolitan see with Cassano all'Jonio as a suffragan diocese.